-Predator control is known to be undertaken at Kinveachy, Inverlaidnan, Rothiemurchus and less intensively at Abernethy and Craigmore.
-Predator control has continued at a residual level on FCS landholdings at Glenmore and Inshriach.
+Predator control is known to be undertaken at Kinveachy, Inverlaidnan, Rothiemurchus and less intensively at Abernethy, Craigmore, Glenmore and Inshriach.
 No predator control is known to be undertaken at Anagach.
 The status of predator control activity is not known at other capercaillie sites.
-There is a range of differing opinion and evidence on the effects of predation on capercaillie productivity locally, particularly stemming from the Glenmore and Inshriach examples.
-Breeding success of capercaillie in Glenmore and Inshriach, where predator control has ceased in recent years, has led to the focus shifting away from predator management at a local level.
-Predator control effort in the surrounding areas may be having an unknown but positive impact on productivity at these sites.
+There is a range of differing opinion and evidence on the effects of predation on capercaillie productivity locally.
 However the productivity assessments in core capercaillie forests over the last five years show that on average 63% of hens were found without broods.
 Reducing common generalist predators may reduce the incidences of nest (and chick) predation to boost breeding success, particularly where habitat is being managed sympathetically and in years with favourable weather conditions.
 Further monitoring of generalist predator levels could help determine where increased keepering effort may prove beneficial for capercaillie productivity.